 Now let’s see if we can start to figure out why the latency is higher.

-Lightstep can correlate tag values associated with regression.
+Lightstep can correlate attribute values associated with regression.

 Learn more about Correlations